pat-alt/julia-hpc-for-dummies/README.md

-# Julia on DelftBlue
+# Julia on HPC for dummies

-Small repo that contains a number of Julia example scripts that can be used for testing on DelftBlue.
+Small repo that contains a number of Julia example scripts that can be used for running Julia on an HPC.

 ## Things I've noted

+### Julia on DelftBlue

 Below I document some of the more disruptive issues I've encountered when trying to work with Julia on DelftBlue along with advice for troubleshooting.
-### Package manager is slow
+#### Package manager is slow

 For some reason, the package manager is incredibly slow on DelftBlue.
 Simple standard commands like `resolve`, `update`, `instantiate` can take a long time.

-### Julia versions are specific
+#### Julia versions are specific

 Only very specific Julia versions are available on DelftBlue, each tied to one of the different software stacks.
 For example, at the time of writing, the following versions are available